benmliang/before-coding/README.md

 	ssh -T git@github.com

 If you can see your username, then it means you got git on your Macbook.

+> Hight recommend: [Tower](http://www.git-tower.com/) to be your Github GUI, it's so good.
+Bens proved.

 ## 4. Install [ClipMenu](http://www.clipmenu.com) - optional
-Go to <http://www.clipmenu.com> and download ClipMenu, which helps your manage your clipboard.

-> **ClipMenu** stores clipboard histories such as plain text, rich texts format, PDF, PICT, and TIFF image.
+Go to <http://www.clipmenu.com> and download ClipMenu, which stores clipboard histories such as plain text, rich texts format, PDF, PICT, and TIFF image.
 You can access in the menubar or by using hot key.

 After drag application to a folder, you need to run it at least one time to activate it.